Killing of Ayman al-Zawahiri: Background

 Ayman al-Zawahiri was a member of the extremist militant organization al-Qaeda and the deputy to its leader Osama bin Laden.
 He was one of the planners of the September 11 attacks.
 Subsequently, American president George W. Bush released a list of the Federal Bureau of Investigation's Most Wanted Terrorists, designating al-Zawahiri as the second most wanted behind bin Laden.
 While bin Laden led al-Qaeda, many observers saw al-Zawahiri as being responsible for its operations.
 However, he consistently eluded manhunts and assassination attempts for decades, spanning the presidencies of Bush, Barack Obama and Donald Trump's first term.

 In late 2001, bin Laden and al-Zawahiri eluded the grasp of American forces during their invasion of Afghanistan, which al-Qaeda used as a base under the rule of the Taliban.
 Bin Laden was killed in an American raid in Abbottabad, Pakistan, in 2011, with al-Zawahiri taking over a weakened al-Qaeda.
 In 2016, it was reported that he had gone to extreme lengths to evade American forces, using a green screen to mask his surroundings while delivering video messages.
 American officials believed he was hiding in the area along the Durand Line, the border between Afghanistan and Pakistan.

 In 2020, after nearly 20 years of war, the U.S. government negotiated a withdrawal agreement with the Taliban under which the Taliban agreed not to provide a safe haven for individuals involved with al-Qaeda and other terrorist organizations.
 As American forces started withdrawing in 2021, the Taliban launched a major insurgent offensive and quickly recaptured Afghanistan.

 While evacuating, the U.S. was criticized for a drone strike in Kabul that caused the deaths of ten civilians.
-While the U.S. initially denied the error, it was forced to acknowledge it after an exposé by The New York Times.
+While the U.S. initially denied the error, it acknowledged it after an exposé by The New York Times.
 Administration sources told the Times that since then they "have been taking more precautions to prevent civilian casualties in the strikes."

 Preparation

 Six to seven months before the assassination, the U.S. Intelligence Community tracked the movements of al-Zawahiri's family.
 They learned that al-Zawahiri's family relocated to a safe house in Kabul after its recapture by the Taliban.
 Subsequently, al-Zawahiri himself joined them after relocating from Pakistan.
 The building was reportedly owned by a top aide to Taliban official Sirajuddin Haqqani, and located in Sherpur, a neighborhood in downtown Kabul.

 In early April 2022, Jonathan Finer, the deputy national security advisor to Biden, and Elizabeth Sherwood-Randall, the Homeland Security Advisor, were the first to be briefed on al-Zawahiri's location.
 Biden was then briefed by national security advisor Jake Sullivan.
-During May and June, American officials verified the information and prepared various options for Biden to carry out the assassination.
+During May and June, American officials verified the information and prepared various options to carry out the assassination.